Multilevel neural simulation-based inference: Background

-Note that both $q^{\text{NLE}}_\phi$ and $q^{\text{NPE}}_\phi$ usually include a summary function (often architecturally implicit in NPE).
-This is helpful when $\X$ is high-dimensional or the number of observations $m$ is large \citep{alsing2018massive, Radev2022}, and for NPE it allows conditioning on datasets of different sizes.

-\paragraph{Related work on reducing the cost of SBI methods.} We briefly note that beyond the aforementioned multi-fidelity methods, other works also aim to reduce the computational cost of SBI.
+\paragraph{Related work.} We briefly note that beyond the aforementioned multi-fidelity methods, other works also aim to reduce the computational cost of SBI.
 In the context of ABC, adaptive sampling of the posterior using either sequential Monte Carlo techniques \citep{Sisson2007, Beaumont2009, DelMoral2011} or Gaussian process surrogates \citep{Gutmann2016, meeds2014gps} has been a popular approach.
 A similar approach has been applied to neural SBI \citep{Papamakarios2016, Lueckmann2017, Greenberg2019, Papamakarios2019, Hermans2020, Durkan2020}, where sequential training schemes are employed to reduce the number of calls to the simulator.
 Other works have tackled this problem using cost-aware sampling \citep{Bharti2024}, side-stepping high-dimensional estimation~\citep{moment_networks}, early stopping of simulations \citep{Prangle2016}, dependent simulations \citep{Niu2021,Bharti2023}, expert-in-the-loop methods \citep{Bharti22a}, self-consistency properties \citep{Schmitt2024_leveraging}, parallelisation of computations \citep{Kulkarni2023}, and the Markovian structure of certain simulators \citep{gloeckler2025compositional}.
-Our method, which employs multilevel Monte Carlo, can be combined with all of these compute-efficient SBI methods and is hence complementary to them.
+Our proposed method, introduced in \Cref{sec:method}, can be combined with all of these compute-efficient SBI methods and is hence complementary to them.